lahiru94/FilterPype/filterpype/docs/Tutorial.rst

     :linenos:

     [--route--]
-    read_file >>>
+    read_batch >>>
     split_data:512

 This is how our Pipeline config might now look.
-We have the read_file and split_data Filters.
+We have the read_batch and split_data Filters.
 The split_data Filter also has an argument.
 Arguments are appended after the Filter name and split up by colons.
 There may be multiple arguments and they must be in the order that the Filter is expecting them to be in, which is to say, the order in which the Filter has been written to accept them in.

 There is another method in which arguments can be provided to Filters.
 Instead of writing the configuration as it appears above, it could also have been written like so: